Make-A-Wish and Rogers HS give Heiden an “amazing gift”

 ROGERS, Ark.
-(KNWA) — A five-year-old child’s wish to go to Star Wars Land was granted Tuesday night, October 15.
+(KFTA) — A five-year-old child’s wish to go to Star Wars Land was granted Tuesday night, October 15.

 “We just went straight to work trying to make it the best it could be.”